-The child support guidelines are a result of research that was intended to determine the average cost to raise a child in an average economic family or an average economic circumstance.
+The child support guidelines in New Jersey are a result of research that was intended to determine the average cost to raise a child in an average economic family or an average economic circumstance.
 When we look at these child support guidelines, we rely upon them to determine the correct amount of child support to be paid by each parent for the benefit of the child.
 Those guidelines include a percentage for housing, utilities, transportation, food, clothing, uncovered medical expenses of up to $250 per year per child, makeup, hair products, toiletries, extracurricular activities with third exceptions, shoes, outerwear – everything you can think of for your child is typically incorporated into the child support guideline.

 Abigale M. Stolfe is a partner at Stolfe Zeigler, a boutique family law firm that obtains favorable outcomes for high-net-worth, complex, and litigious cases.